-9.8 Saving Pixblasters Controller Settings
+11.8 Saving Pixblasters Controller Settings

 "Save settings" menu is accessed by S or s key.
+Hit Y or y to save settings, or N or n to exit.

-Figure 9.8 Permanently Save the Settings Into Pixblasters MS1 Controller
+Figure 11.8 Permanently Save the Settings into Pixblasters MS1 Controller